Data protection

 👥 Affected: Visitors to the website

-🤝 Purpose: To enable and optimize the payment process on our website
+🤝 Purpose: Enabling and optimizing the payment process on our website

-📓 Processed data: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data
+📓 Data processed: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data

-More details can be found in the respective payment provider tool used.
+You can find more details in the payment provider tool you use.

-📅 Storage duration: depends on the payment provider used
+📅 Storage period: depends on the payment provider used

 What is a payment provider?

-We use online payment systems on our website, which enable us and you to make a secure and smooth payment process.
-Among other things, personal data can be sent to the respective payment provider, stored and processed there.
-Payment providers are online payment systems that enable you to place an order via online banking.
-The payment processing is carried out by the payment provider you have chosen.
-We will then receive information about the payment made.
-Any user who has an active online banking account with PIN and TAN can use this method.
+We use online payment systems on our website that enable us and you to make payments safely and smoothly.
+Personal data may also be sent to the respective payment provider, stored there and processed there.
+Payment providers are online payment systems that allow you to place an order via online banking.
+The payment is processed by the payment provider you have chosen.
+We then receive information about the payment made.
+This method can be used by any user who has an active online banking account with PIN and TAN.
 There are hardly any banks that do not offer or accept such payment methods.

 Why do we use payment providers on our website?

-Of course, we want to offer the best possible service with our website and our integrated online shop, so that you feel comfortable on our site and use our offers.
-We know that your time is precious and that payment processing in particular has to work quickly and smoothly.
+We naturally want to offer the best possible service with our website and our integrated online shop so that you feel comfortable on our site and use our offers.
+We know that your time is valuable and that payment transactions in particular must work quickly and smoothly.
 For these reasons, we offer you various payment providers.
 You can choose your preferred payment provider and pay in the usual way.

-Which data is processed exactly depends on the respective payment provider.
-Basically, however, data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.) are stored.
+Which data is processed depends, of course, on the respective payment provider.
+However, data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.) are generally stored.
 This is necessary data in order to be able to carry out a transaction at all.
-In addition, any contract data and user data, such as when you visit our website, what content you are interested in or which subpages you click on, can also be stored.
-Most payment providers also store your IP address and information about the computer you are using.
+In addition, any contract data and user data, such as when you visit our website, which content you are interested in or which subpages you click on, can also be stored.
+Your IP address and information about the computer you are using are also stored by most payment providers.

-The data is usually stored and processed on the servers of the payment providers.
-As the website operator, we do not receive this data.
-We are only informed whether the payment worked or not.
-For identity and credit checks, payment providers may forward data to the appropriate authority.
+The data is usually stored and processed on the payment providers' servers.
+We as website operators do not receive this data.
+We are only informed whether the payment was successful or not.
+Payment providers may forward data to the relevant department for identity and credit checks.
 The business and data protection principles of the respective provider always apply to all payment transactions.
-Therefore, please always take a look at the general terms and conditions and the data protection declaration of the payment provider.
-You also have the right, for example, to have data deleted or corrected at any time.
+Therefore, please always read the general terms and conditions and the data protection declaration of the payment provider.
+You also have the right to have data deleted or corrected at any time, for example.
 Please contact the respective service provider regarding your rights (right of withdrawal, right to information and right to be affected).

 Duration of data processing

-We will inform you below about the duration of data processing if we have further information on this.
-In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-If it is required by law, for example in the case of accounting, this storage period can also be exceeded.
-We keep accounting documents (invoices, contractual documents, account statements, etc.) belonging to a contract for 10 years (§ 147 AO) and other relevant business documents for 6 years (§ 247 HGB) after they have been incurred.
+We will inform you about the duration of data processing below if we have further information.
+In general, we only process personal data for as long as it is absolutely necessary to provide our services and products.
+If it is required by law, such as in the case of accounting, this storage period can also be exceeded.
+For example, we keep accounting documents relating to a contract (invoices, contract documents, bank statements, etc.) for 10 years (Section 147 AO) and other relevant business documents for 6 years (Section 247 HGB) after they arise.

 Right to object

 You always have the right to information, correction and deletion of your personal data.
 If you have any questions, you can also contact the person responsible for the payment provider used at any time.
-You can find contact details either in our specific privacy policy or on the website of the relevant payment provider.
+You can find contact details either in our specific data protection declaration or on the website of the relevant payment provider.

-You can delete, disable or manage cookies that payment providers use for their functions in your browser.
-Depending on which browser you use, this works in different ways.
+You can delete, deactivate or manage cookies that payment providers use for their functions in your browser.
+This works in different ways depending on which browser you use.
 Please note, however, that the payment process may then no longer work.

-Information on the special payment providers - if available - can be found in the following sections.
+Information about the specific payment providers – if available – can be found in the following sections.

 American Express Privacy Policy

-We use American Express, a global financial service provider, on our website.
-Service provider is the American company American Express Company.
-The company American Express Europe SA (Avenida Partenón 12-14, 28042, Madrid, Spain) is responsible for Europe.
+We use American Express, a global financial services provider, on our website.
+The service provider is the American company American Express Company.
+The company responsible for Europe is American Express Europe SA (Avenida Partenón 12-14, 28042, Madrid, Spain).

-American Express also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+American Express processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

 American Express uses so-called standard contractual clauses (= Art.
-46 Para.
-2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there. .
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+46. Para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, American Express undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find out more about the data processed by using American Express in the privacy policy at https://www.americanexpress.com/de-de/firma/legal/datenschutz-center/online-datenschutzerklarung/ .
+You can find out more about the data processed through the use of American Express in the Privacy Policy on https://www.americanexpress.com/de-de/firma/legal/datenschutz-center/online-datenschutzerklarung/ .

-On our website we use eps transfer, a service for online payment methods.
-Service provider is the Austrian company Stuzza GmbH, Frankgasse 10/8, 1090 Vienna, Austria.
-You can find out more about the data processed by using eps transfer in the data protection declaration at https://eservice.psa.at/de/datenschutzerklaerung.html .
+We use eps-Überweisung, a service for online payment methods, on our website.
+The service provider is the Austrian company Stuzza GmbH, Frankgasse 10/8, 1090 Vienna, Austria.
+You can find out more about the data that is processed through the use of eps-Überweisung in the privacy policy on https://eservice.psa.at/de/datenschutzerklaerung.html .

 giropay privacy policy

 We use the online payment provider giropay on our website.
-Service provider is the German company paydirekt GmbH, Stephanstraße 14-16, 60313 Frankfurt am Main, Germany.
-You can find out more about the data processed by using giropay in the data protection declaration at https://www.giropay.de/rechts/datenschutzerklaerung/ .
+The service provider is the German company paydirekt GmbH, Stephanstraße 14-16, 60313 Frankfurt am Main, Germany.
+You can find out more about the data processed through the use of giropay in the privacy policy on https://www.giropay.de/rechts/datenschutzerklaerung/ .

 Google Pay Privacy Policy

 We use the online payment provider Google Pay on our website.
-The service provider is the American company Google Inc. The company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services in Europe.
+The service provider is the American company Google Inc. In Europe, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.

-Google also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+Google processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

-As the basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there, Google uses so-called standard contractual clauses (= Art.
-46 Para.
-2 and 3 DSGVO).
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+Google uses so-called standard contractual clauses (= Art.
+46. Para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, Google undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-The data processing conditions for Google advertising products (Google Ads Controller-Controller Data Protection Terms), which correspond to the standard contractual clauses and also apply to Google Pay, can be found at https://business.safety.google/adscontrollerterms/ .
+The data processing terms for Google advertising products (Google Ads Controller-Controller Data Protection Terms), which correspond to the standard contractual clauses and also apply to Google Pay, can be found at https://business.safety.google/adscontrollerterms/ .

-You can find out more about the data processed by using Google Pay in the privacy policy at https://policies.google.com/privacy .
+You can find out more about the data processed through the use of Google Pay in the Privacy Policy on https://policies.google.com/privacy .

 Klarna Checkout Privacy Policy